ptrkrlsrd/modelo/README.md

   }
 }
 ```

-## Upcoming features
-* Add ability to use other Github users templates

 ## What does Modelo mean?
 Modelo is Portuguese for template.
 I chose the name because I have a good friend from Portugal, who recently lost a loved one due to cancer.